AzureZenith/Emergency_Waitlist/db.md

 ## Hospital Triage App Mock-Ups

 ## Patient Instructions
-Patients will have to enter a piece of identification and then choose where their pain is and how bad the pain is.
+Patients will have to enter a piece of identification and then choose where their symptom is, the nature of the symptom and how bad the pain is for each symptom.

 ## Hospital Staff Instructions
 Hospital Staff will go into the staff side of the webside and will see a list of patients that need help.
 The hospital staff will have to choose a patient that needs help and then go help them.
 When the patient has been seen, the staff member will have to log discharge time in the database.